 Andrea: Like, if you’re going to finally give me a character “just like me,” don’t then yank them away from me at the end by giving them a cure.
 I’m not sure I would say that it is “reverse discrimination” per se.
 To me, that would imply disabled people discriminating against non-disabled people, similar to how “reverse racism” sci-fi has black people committing racism against white people.

-Andrea: Yeah, I see your point, Ava … maybe there’s another way to phrase it.
+Andrea: Yeah, I see your point, Gabe … maybe there’s another way to phrase it.
 I’m personally attracted to the idea of it because I think it could be fascinating if handled well; I’m just frustrated at the actual results which are so often done so poorly.
-Like erasing real-world disabilities—you can’t really have an exploration of what makes disability a disability without having at least some examples of actual, real-world disabilities.
+Like erasing real-world disabilities — you can’t really have an exploration of what makes disability a disability without having at least some examples of actual, real-world disabilities.

-Kayla: Earlier, Ava mentioned that she would rather read about a made-up illness that analogous to a real-world one rather than the type we’ve been discussing.
+Kayla: Earlier, Gabe mentioned that he would rather read about a made-up illness that analogous to a real-world one rather than the type we’ve been discussing.
 Authors will often either create those analogous illnesses/conditions, or make new ones up that have no obvious connection to the real world.

 Is this a logical part of speculative worldbuilding?
 Even if it’s logical, is it problematic, too?
 If so, how?
 Are worldbuilding concerns enough to justify introducing fake conditions if this is indeed problematic?
 Are there specific factors that could influence your opinion?